smitdesai1010/GetYourVaccine/README.md

 ## Optimizations

-* Built mysql abstraction class with pool connections to avoid code repetition and database connection being re-established every time a request comes
+* Built mysql abstraction module with pool connections to avoid code repetition and database connection being re-established every time a request comes
 <br/>

 * Changed the mode of communication from emails to SMS.